Login Deutsch

 </bookmark>

-Team bookmarks differ from user specific ones by the user_id-attribute set to nil.
+Team bookmarks differ from user specific ones by the user_id attribute set to null.

 The query attribute contains the actual data of the bookmark.
-To use it, simply add them as GET parameters to your next request:
+To use it, simply add it as GET parameter to your next request:

-Or, you can call a single bookmark directly by id:
+Or, you can call a single bookmark directly by its ID: